tidyverse/readr/README.md

 * Have a helpful progress bar if loading is going to take a while.

+* All functions work exactly the same way regardless of the current locale.
+  To override the US-centric defaults, use `locale()`.

 ## Compared to `fread()`

 [data.table](https://github.com/Rdatatable/data.table) has a function similar to `read_csv()` called fread.
 Compared to fread, readr: